matrix-org/matrix.org/content/docs/chat_basics/matrix-for-im/_index.md

 The Matrix.org Foundation is a public provider everybody can register an account on for free.
 For your first steps, the simplest is to register an account there.
+You can learn more about this service [here](@/homeserver/_index.md).

 To register an account, you need to use an app.
-In our case, we're going to get started with Element, but you can seamlessly move to using any other client at any point in time, even if you started with Element.
+In our case, we're going to get started with Element, but you can seamlessly move to using any other client app at any point in time, even if you started with Element.
+We provide an overview of more recommended clients at [Try Matrix](@/try-matrix.md).

 Go to [app.element.io](https://app.element.io), and click on "Create Account".
 You should land on the following page.

 {{
     figure(
         img="../element-io-sign-up.avif",
         caption="Sign up page of app.element.io")
 }}

-For simplicity you can connect with a Google, Facebook, Apple, GitHub or GitLab account if you have any of these.
+For simplicity, some providers allow you to connect with a Google, Facebook, Apple, GitHub, GitLab or similar account if you have any of these.
 They will be notified that you're using your account to create a Matrix one.
 This is sometimes called "Social Login".

 If you're more privacy conscious, you can also register by entering a username, password and email in the form below the Social Login buttons.
+In the screenshot below you can see we chose the name "thibiscus" for this tutorial.

-You might be challenged with a captcha (a set of tiles or pictures where you need to find certain objects), and will be asked to accept Matrix.org's terms and conditions.
+You might be challenged with a CAPTCHA (to prove you're human), and will be asked to accept your provider's terms and conditions.

 After accepting the terms, you will end on a screen that asks you to confirm your email address.
 You can safely close this window.

 Check your inbox, and click the link to verify your email address.
-The link will bring you to the homepage of Element, the Matrix web application to participate to Matrix conversations.
+The link will bring you to the homepage of Element, the Matrix web application to participate in Matrix conversations.

 {{ figure(
     img="../element-landing-page.png"